Metallocene: Definition

 Ball-and-stick model of a metallocene molecule where the cyclopentadienyl anions are in a staggered conformation.
 The purple ball in the middle represents the metal cation.

 The general name metallocene is derived from ferrocene, (C_{5}H_{5})_{2}Fe or Cp_{2}Fe, systematically named bis(η^{5}-cyclopentadienyl)iron(II).
-According to the International Union of Pure and Applied Chemistry definition, a metallocene contains a transition metal and two cyclopentadienyl ligands coordinated in a sandwich structure, i.e., the two cyclopentadienyl anions are on parallel planes with equal bond lengths and strengths.
+According to the International Union of Pure and Applied Chemistry (IUPAC) definition, a metallocene contains a transition metal and two cyclopentadienyl ligands coordinated in a sandwich structure, i.e., the two cyclopentadienyl anions are on parallel planes with equal bond lengths and strengths.
 Using the nomenclature of "hapticity", the equivalent bonding of all 5 carbon atoms of a cyclopentadienyl ring is denoted as η^{5}, pronounced "pentahapto".
-There are exceptions, such as uranocene, which has two cyclooctatetraene rings sandwiching a uranium atom.

 In metallocene names, the prefix before the -ocene ending indicates what metallic element is between the Cp groups.
 For example, in ferrocene, iron(II), ferrous iron is present.

-In contrast to the more strict definition proposed by International Union of Pure and Applied Chemistry, which requires a d-block metal and a sandwich structure, the term metallocene and thus the denotation -ocene, is applied in the chemical literature also to non-transition metal compounds, such as barocene (Cp_{2}Ba), or structures where the aromatic rings are not parallel, such as found in manganocene or titanocene dichloride (Cp_{2}TiCl_{2}).
+Possible exception

+Although not sanctioned by IUPAC, uranocene, with two cyclooctatetraene rings sandwiching a uranium atom is sometimes classified as a metallocene.

-Some metallocene complexes of actinides have been reported where there are three cyclopentadienyl ligands for a monometallic complex, all three of them bound η^{5}.
+Some "metallocene" complexes of actinides have been reported where there are three cyclopentadienyl ligands for a monometallic complex, all three of them bound η^{5}.

-Classification

-There are many (η^{5}-C_{5}H_{5})–metal complexes and they can be classified by the following formulas: